SoufianeAatab/EMLlib/README.md

 EMLlib supports a variety of embedded platforms.
 To upload the project to your specific target device, follow these steps:

 1. Connect your target embedded device (e.g., Arduino Portenta H7) to your computer.
+Add or activate it in the platformio.ini file.

 2. In Visual Studio Code, ensure that the correct target device is selected in the PlatformIO toolbar.